Let Mommy Sleep has been providing nurturing, overnight care to newborns and evidence based education to their parents since 2010.

-Let Mommy Sleep provides nurturing overnight care to newborns and evidence based education to their parents.
-Our Registered Nurses (RN) and Newborn Care Providers (NCP) support families with their single babies, twins and triplets.
-Our role is to help parents feel confident and healthy in the family home.
+Our Registered Nurses (RN) and Newborn Care Providers (NCP) support families with their single babies, twins and triplets and our role is to help parents feel confident and healthy in the family home using evidence based practice.
 Our Registered Nurse and NCP Profiles are here.

 Part of what makes our team elite is that our Registered Nurses, Licensed Practical Nurses and NCP’s have the highest level of training and continuing education available.
+Additionally we are all vaccinated and remain awake and alert through the night.
 Let Mommy Sleep is the only agency in the country awarded a government contract to teach Newborn Care.
 Our courses are featured at the Fairfax County Adult Continuing Education (ACE) program and Babies R Us stores.

 Our 501c3 non-profit, Mission: Sleep provides free care to military and first responders whose babies arrive when a parent is deployed, wounded or deceased.